Sprawling resort on Grand Bahama's best piece of real estate

 Grand Lucayan dates back to the 1960s and is in one of the most prominent tourist and cruise ship destinations in the Bahamas -- along Lucayan Beach and across the street from the busy Port Lucaya Marketplace and the Marina, which is home to lots of cruises, fishing charters, and the UNESCO dive and dolphin encounter center.

-Grand Lucayan refers to the 748-room resort complex that includes the Radisson as well as the Reef Village resort.
-The Radisson's portion is divided among the large, Art Deco-style Breakers Cay building, the Lanai Suites, and the quiet all-suite Lighthouse Pointe complex.
-(Until recently it was the Sheraton and Westin Grand Bahama Island Our Lucaya Resort; following a 2007 management change it became the Radisson Grand Lucayan.
-The guest rooms, restaurants, and amenities are almost exactly the same -- only the names have changed.)
+Grand Lucayan, along with its neighboring sister hotel Reef Village, forms a 748-room resort complex -- though the Reef Village is closed unti late 2013.
+The Grand Lucayan is divided among the large, Art Deco-style Breakers Cay building, the Lanai Suites, and the quiet all-suite Lighthouse Pointe complex.
+(The property has been rebranded a number of times and ended its affiliation with Radisson in the fall of 2012 to become independent.)
 With such a wide range of lodging options, couples, families with small children, conventioneers, and wedding parties can all find their niche here.

 It can take 20 minutes to walk from the Reef Club on one end of the property all the way down to Lighthouse Pointe.
 It's a fairly pleasant walk along the landscaped, palm-shadded, and flower-lined network of paths between the buildings, though a bit of a schlep to get, say, from a room in the Breakers Cay building to the gym at Lighthouse Pointe, or from Lighthouse Pointe to Breakers Cay for the breakfast buffet at the Willy Broadleaf restaurant.
 If you're hauling a stroller or have mobility challenges, all the back-and-forth can be a problem.